skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Music]

 ##netTrekker
+Thousands of teacher-approved websites and digital resources for students from elementary through high school.
+You can refine search results by subject, reading level, or school level.

 ##Newspaper Source from EBSCOhost
-Full text from hundreds of U.S. and international newspapers.
+Full-text articles from hundreds of U.S. and international newspapers such as The Washington Post and USA Today; also features transcripts from CNN, Fox News, and NPR.

 ##The New York Times from LexisNexis Library Express
-Articles from 1980 to the present.
+Search full-text articles from 1980 to the present from the country's newspaper of record.

 ##NoveList Plus
-Find new fiction and nonfiction to read by searching favorite authors, titles, subjects, and genres.
-For readers of fiction and nonfiction, contains book reviews, annotations, readalikes, discussion guides and book lists.
+Find recommendations and reviews for adult and teen fiction and nonfiction based on your favorite titles, authors, and genres.

 ##NoveList K-8 Plus
-Fiction and nonfiction book lists for children, award-winning titles, books by grade-level or Lexile score.
+Discover great books for children from kindergarten through grade 8.
+Browse lists of award-winning titles or search for books by grade level or Lexile score.

 ##OCLC FirstSearch
+Search a wide range of databases including ArticleFirst, ERIC, WorldCat, and MEDLINE.

 ##Public Records Electronic Database
-Illinois public record data for new businesses, real estate transactions, home foreclosures and bankruptcies.
+Access Illinois public record data for home foreclosures, bankruptcies, new businesses, and real estate transactions.
+Available both inside and outside the library.
+[Links for inside/remote access are different]

 ##ReferenceUSA
-Directory of information on U.S. and Canadian companies.
-Also has residential listings and a physician/dentist directory.
-For the job seeker, the small business owner or the general public, this directory provides information on milliions of businesses in the U.S. plus residential directory information.
+Get contact information for millions of U.S. and Canadian companies,  plus residential directory information.
+Search businesses by name, location, industry, and size.

 ##Rosetta Stone Library Solution
-Fifty hours of instruction include fun activities and lessons to language skills.
-A mobile app is available.
+Take introductory lessons in more than 30 languages in the library version of the popular software.

 ##Safari Books Online
-Over your web browser read the full content of thousands technology, business, and professional development books.
+Read thousands technology, business, and professional development books from popular publishers through your web browser.

 ##Salem Health
+Find health answers culled from _Magill's Medical Guide_, an authoritative medical encyclopedia written in accessible language for general readers.

-##Science Online from Facts on File
+##Science Online
+Science encyclopedia articles, experiments, biographies, and charts recommended for grades 6 and up.

 ##Searchasaurus
-Geared toward younger students, this makes it easy for students to search by keyword or topic to find most useful search results.
+Geared toward younger students, this full-text article resource encourages kids to develop research skills with a fun, dinosaur-themed look.

 ##Skokie Newspaper Index
+Find citations to articles that appeared in the _Skokie Review_, _The News_, and _Life: Skokie_ edition.
+To request full articles, email askref@skokielibrary.info or call our Reference Desk at 847-673-3733.

 ##Skokie Obituary Index